-Deutsche Bank shares rise as 18,000 global job cuts begin
+Deutsche Bank shares rise after shake-up to cut 18,000 jobs

 The CEO had flagged the restructuring in May, promising shareholders “tough cutbacks” to the investment bank.
 It followed Deutsche’s failure to agree a merger with rival Commerzbank AG (CBKG.DE).

-“The new investment bank will be smaller but more resilient, with a focus on our financing, capital markets, advisory services and sales and trading businesses,” Asia-Pacific Chief Executive Werner Steinmueller said in a memo to staff on Monday that was seen by Reuters.
+“The new investment bank will be smaller but more resilient, with a focus on our financing, capital markets, advisory services and sales and trading businesses,” Asia-Pacific Chief Executive Werner Steinmueller said in a memo to staff on Monday.

-One senior banker, who still had his job, said the bank was not giving up on deals it was working on but questioned how well its slimmed down franchise could compete in future.
+One senior banker, still in a job, questioned how well the slimmed down franchise could compete in future.

 “The biggest question for us is where do we go from here if we don’t offer the whole suite of products.
 Will clients stick with us or is the game over?” he said.

-Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Tom Sims and Hans Seidenstuecker in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates and Edmund Blair
+Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates and Edmund Blair